nixilla/practical-grails-book/source/day_03_the_data_model.rst

 As you can see on the image, the Category item is displayed as ``com.nixilla.jobeet.Category: 1``.
 This is because we haven't implemented ``toString`` method yet.
 Groovy provides basic toString implementation containing class name and id, which is not as useful as Doctrine guessing method.
-Add following ``toString`` method to all your 3 domain under existing ``mapping`` block.
+Add following ``toString`` method to all your 3 domain classes under existing ``mapping`` block.

 .. code-block:: groovy